 You can enter multiple email addresses separated by commas.
-For example: foo@example.com, bar@example.net, baz@example.org email address is sent separately (the are not CC'ed or BCC'ed).
+For example: foo@example.com, bar@example.net, baz@example.org

+Please note that the email addresses are fed directly into Joomla's email library.
+If Joomla considers your email address to not be well-formed it will not send an email to it at all.
+We recommend avoiding UTF-8 in email addresses for this reason.
+Each email message to each email address is sent separately (the are not CC'ed or BCC'ed).
 The more email addresses you include and the more time it takes for the remote mail server to respond the longer this feature will take to run.
 We recommend using less than 5 email addresses to avoid PHP timing out.
 If you need more than 5 email addresses you should consider creating an email forwarder on your server, i.e. an email address which will automatically forward all email messages sent to it to multiple recipients.